alphagov/govuk-rfcs/rfc-026-12-factor-rails-apps.md

 Many of the default generated Rails config files include code to read these&nbsp;values from the environment in production (eg [secrets.yml](https://github.com/rails/rails/blob/4-2-stable/railties/lib/rails/generators/rails/app/templates/config/secrets.yml)).&nbsp;We should use these environment variable names where they exist.

 These environment variables will be set by whatever mechanism is responsible for&nbsp;starting the app.
-At present, this is handled by the `govuk_setenv` script that&nbsp;reads environment variables from files managed by puppet.
+At present, this is handled by the `govuk_setenv`&nbsp;script that&nbsp;reads environment variables from files managed by puppet.
 In future this&nbsp;mechanism may change, but the important point is that the applications&nbsp;themselves won't need to be updated to reflect this change, they'll continue to&nbsp;read the same environment variables.

 ## Logging